auxghlann/auxghlann/README.md

 # 💫 About Me:
 Hi!
-I'm Allan, currently a Junior Computer Science Student from [University of Saint Louis - Tuguegarao](https://usl.edu.ph/).
+I'm Allan, currently a Senior Computer Science Student from [University of Saint Louis - Tuguegarao](https://usl.edu.ph/).
 I'm a passionate developer who loves to learn, teach, and explore more about the world of programming.
 The areas of interest that I'm currently pursuing are Back-end Development, Machine Learning, Artificial Intelligence (AI), Data Engineering, and someday, some open-source contributions.

 ## 🌐 Socials: